Insurance Guide

 Not all exposures are insurable.
 These gaps are especially important in California:

-• Flood damage is typically excluded.
+• Flood damage is typically not covered.
 FloodSmart.gov confirms that most property insurance policies do not cover floods and that 99% of U.S. counties have experienced a flood event in the past 20 years.

-• Earthquake damage is also excluded.
-California's EQ Zapp tool helps you check whether your property sits in an earthquake hazard zone.
+• Earthquake damage is typically not covered.
+California’s EQ Zapp tool helps you check whether your property sits in an earthquake hazard zone.

 • Tenant belongings are the tenant’s responsibility.